-upnp component enables you to collect network statistics from your router such as bytes in/out and packets in/out.
-This information is provided by the Internet Gateway Device (IGD) Protocol if enabled on your router.
+upnp integration enables you to collect network statistics from your router such as bytes in/out and packets in/out.
+This information is provided by the UPnP/Internet Gateway Device (IGD) Protocol if enabled on your router.

-The IGD automatically creates port forwarding mappings on your router for Home Assistant, exposing your installation to the internet.
+The IGD can automatically create port forwarding mappings on your router for Home Assistant, exposing your installation to the internet.
 The mapping will never automatically expire.
 Upon stopping Home Assistant, the mapping will be removed from your router.

-Please note that UPnP or NAT-PMP needs to be enabled on your router for this component to work.
+Please note that UPnP or NAT-PMP needs to be enabled on your router for this integration to work.

 To integrate this into Home Assistant, add the following section to your

-If you which to have the statistics without having port mapping done through IGD, add the option port_mapping.
+With the default settings only the sensors are added for statistics.
+If you wish to have port mapping done through IGD, add the option port_mapping and ports.

 If the integration should try to map ports.